lambdamatt/LUKS_dual_boot/README.md

 ## 21
 ![](images/21.png)
-I inclued these and the next several slides to show you how to back out of the mistake I made, I thought it might be helpful You can see here that /dev/mapper doesn't have my LVM volume group because GRUB did not prompt to decrypt the partition
+I included these and the next several slides to show you how to back out of the mistake I made, I thought it might be helpful You can see here that /dev/mapper doesn't have my LVM volume group because GRUB did not prompt to decrypt the partition

 ## 22